Jean Ford, MD

 Biography

-Subsequently, he served as an associate professor of epidemiology, medicine, and oncology at Johns Hopkins University in Baltimore, Maryland, and was the founding director of the Johns Hopkins Center to Reduce Cancer Disparities.
-Thereafter, he served as chair of medicine at the Brooklyn Hospital Center in Brooklyn, New York, and then at the Einstein Healthcare Network in Philadelphia, Pennsylvania.
+Subsequently, he served as an Associate Professor of Epidemiology, Medicine, and Oncology at Johns Hopkins University in Baltimore, Maryland, and served as the Founding Director of the Johns Hopkins Center to Reduce Cancer Disparities.
+Thereafter, he served as Chair of Medicine at the Brooklyn Hospital Center in Brooklyn, New York, and then at the Einstein Healthcare Network in Philadelphia, Pennsylvania.
+Most recently, Dr. Ford served a predominately rural population as a practicing pulmonologist at the Bingham Memorial Hospital in Blackfoot, Idaho.

-Most recently, Dr. Ford has served a predominantly rural population as a practicing pulmonologist at the Bingham Memorial Hospital in Blackfoot, Idaho.
-He has led numerous clinical and community-based programs and research that address clinical problems and disparities related to respiratory diseases — especially asthma — and cancer.
+He has led numerous clinical and community-based programs and research that address clinical problems, as well as disparities related to respiratory diseases — especially asthma — and cancer.
+He has authored well over 100 peer-reviewed publications and book chapters, and he served as principal investigator for multiple programs and projects, with supports from NIH.
 He has also contributed to global health and advocacy programs in Southern Africa, Central America, Guantanamo, Cuba, the Dominican Republic, and in his native country, Haiti.
-Additionally, Dr. Ford has published more than 115 peer-reviewed articles and book chapters, and received numerous grant awards from philanthropic foundations, as well as peer-reviewed grants and contracts from the National Institutes of Health and other federal agencies.